vmware/vic/doc/user_doc/vic_admin/vicarch.md

 ## vSphere Web Client Plugin

-You can monitor and manage containers using the vSphere Integrated Containers plugin in the vSphere Web Client.
+You can monitor and manage containers using the vSphere Integrated Containers Engine plugin in the vSphere Web Client.

 The plugin allows you to create virtual container hosts, perform administrative tasks on containers such as resource allocation, port mapping, and manage communications between administrators, developers, and application owners during troubleshooting.